-If you are a B2B company you definitely need to scrape LinkedIn and there are a bunch of tools that do that.
+If you are a B2B company, then you definitely need to scrape LinkedIn, and there are a bunch of tools that do that.

 The first thing to do is to export all of your existing contacts on LinkedIn.

-When you use all of those tools you create one email list from Instagram and Twitter, a second email list of your own LinkedIn contacts, and a third email list of all your second and third level connections on LinkedIn.
-If you can invest some money into this you can easily compile a list of 100,000 leads in one month.
+When you use all of those tools, you create one email list from Instagram and Twitter, a second email list of your own LinkedIn contacts, and a third email list of all your second- and third-level connections on LinkedIn.
+If you can invest some money into this, then you can easily compile a list of 100,000 leads in one month.

 Step 2 – Use MailShake to send outbound emails from your email list

-A good rule of thumb is to send out 6 emails to each lead – that’s 5 follow-ups.
-According to Hubspot, 80% of sales require 5 follow-up calls, so I use that for emails as well.
+A good rule of thumb is to send out six emails to each lead — that’s five follow-ups.
+According to Hubspot, 80% of sales require five follow-up calls, so I use that for emails as well.